 - Make your self care a priority – if you start doing little things for yourself that make you feel good, elevate your mood, energise you this will help all other areas of your life, like caring for your family.
 You cannot serve from an empty cup, so listen to your body, if you are feeling low on your wellbeing battery.
 Figure out a way to slowly implement small things into your lifestyle to lift you up and recharge you.

 What is your favourite way to unwind before bed?

 I am the queen of a bedtime routine!
 It helps me unwind from the day and recharges me for the following morning.
-I start with a bath with lavender bubbles, pop on a soothing meditation guide, and implement my pampering skincare ritual I will be launching in 2022.
+I start with a bath with lavender bubbles, pop on a soothing meditation guide, and implement my pampering skincare ritual I will launch in 2022.
 Before lights out, I read something uplifting.
 This helps fill up your subconscious with lots of goodness while you sleep.
-I set a bedtime alarm for 11 pm, as I’m up for 7 am with my little one.
-Between 11 pm-1 am your kidneys are replenishing themselves, so if you are in a good deep rest during this time, you feel much more recharged and rejuvenated in the morning (a little secret beauty hack- it’s very anti-ageing.)
+I set a bedtime alarm for 11 p.m., as I’m up at 7 a.m. with my little one.
+Between 11 pm-1 am, your kidneys are replenishing themselves, so if you are in a good deep rest during this time, you feel much more recharged and rejuvenated in the morning (a little secret beauty hack- it’s very anti-ageing.)

 Sleep is the best medicine for our emotional well-being, feeling good, and healing from within.
 It’s not always easy to get beauty sleep as a parent, so I mastered the art of disco naps!
 They are great for recharging any time of day.
 Slip on an eye mask and give one a go.